PBHA's Chinatown Adventure, or CHAD, is part of the Summer Urban Program serving Boston's Chinatown community.

 WORK AT CHAD

-CHAD, like all Summer Urban Program camps, is run by college students who serve as directors and senior counselors, or teachers, in the camp.
+CHAD, like all programs in the Summer Urban Program, is run by college students who serve as directors and senior counselors, or teachers, in the program.

-Directors oversee all camp operations, working through the spring and summer to train and supervise camp staff, manage finances, and ensure high program quality.
+Directors oversee all program operations, working through the spring and summer to train and supervise program staff, manage finances, and ensure high program quality.
 Learn more about directing CHAD.

 In addition to its college-age staff, CHAD employs high school students as junior counselors.
 Teens partner with a senior counselor to co-teach a class and participate in leadership workshops throughout the summer.
-The majority of SUP’s junior counselors once attended the same camp in which they work; many junior counselors at CHAD were once campers in the program.
+The majority of SUP’s junior counselors once attended the same program in which they work; many junior counselors at CHAD were once participants in the program.
 Learn more about working as a junior counselor.

 ENROLL IN CHAD

-CHAD costs only $130 per camper, with a sliding scale for siblings.
-Preference is given to returning campers and children who have particular academic or financial need for the program.
+CHAD costs only $50 per participant, with a sliding scale for siblings.
+Preference is given to returning participants, children from the Chinatown community, and children who have particular academic or financial need for the program.